What is Brighter?

 Brighter is an implementation of the Command Dispatcher and Command Processor patterns.
 These allow you to decouple a endpoint, such as an MVC Input Controller from the domain logic that handles the request.
 The intent is to support the Open-Closed Principle - open to extension, closed for modification - by allowing handlers to be replaced or added, without modifying the calling code; or for the endpoint framework to be replaced without impacting the domain code.

 The intent of Brighter is to make the difference between synchronous and asynchronous handling as small as possible: both write the same handlers with the same steps in the sequence.
 On the producer side, sending asynchronously is just a different method on the dispatcher.
-On the consumer side a Service Activator library helps implement the endpoint code so that marshalling to an asynchronous handler is as friction-free a manner as possible.
+On the consumer side a Dispatcher library helps implement the endpoint code so that marshalling to an asynchronous handler is as friction-free a manner as possible.

 Bus, Processor or Dispatcher, what's in a name?